-Libr.org exists to provide communication services to librarians and library workers, individually and in groups, who believe in libraries as a social good and as an ideal pattern for the exchange of knowledge and ideas, and who wish to promote progressive thought and action and a concept of social responsibility within the library world and in the world at large.
+Libr.org was founded in 1998 by Rory Litwin, as a way of supporting progressive projects in the library community, and was the original home of the Library Juice zine.
+It still exists with the same mission: to provide communication services to librarians and library workers, individually and in groups, who believe in libraries as a social good and as an ideal pattern for the exchange of knowledge and ideas, and who wish to promote progressive thought and action and a concept of social responsibility within the library world and in the world at large.

 from Herbert Schiller's Information Inequality, p.
 35.